johncarlolopez/bitmaker-d9a3-research-and-documentation/README.md

 ## Assignment
 ___
-For each of the methods listed below
+For each of the methods listed below:

 1. Read the docs
 2. Try out the method in ```irb``` using a few different values